Assessment Workflows

 Overview

 This tutorial will guide you through creating a complete assessment workflow from start to finish.
-You'll learn how to set up data sources, configure assessment stages, assign reviewers, and monitor progress.
+You'll learn how to set up data sources, configure assessment steps, assign reviewers, and monitor progress.

 Prerequisites